 - Distributed workforces will remain commonplace, making employee engagement a differentiator.

-That makes it vital for orgs with in-office and at-home workers to modify their employee engagement efforts.
+- That makes it vital for orgs with in-office and at-home workers to focus on employee engagement.

 Consider Lever.
 Like so many other companies, we shifted to a hybrid workforce model due to the pandemic.
 Amid this transition, we also evaluated our employee engagement approach at the time and adjusted it accordingly to ensure each Leveroo — those working in an office and remotely — were set up for success.